Qusai (musician): Early years and early music career

 With the introduction of new partners, Eyesomnia Productions evolved into Eyesomnia Enterprises by 2004.
-Under the Eyesomnia label, Don Legend released two solo albums, and also recorded two EPs and a full album as part of the duo Urban Legacy with fellow MC D-Light.
-The track "Jeddah (My Hometown City)" from his first independent album, The Life of a Lost Soul, began a buzz for the artist in his hometown back in Saudi Arabia.
+Under the Eyesomnia label, Don Legend released two solo albums and also recorded two EPs and a full album as part of the duo Urban Legacy with fellow MC D-Light.
+The track "Jeddah (My Hometown City)" from his first independent album, The Life of a Lost Soul, generated buzz for the artist in his hometown of Saudi Arabia.
 Legend performed regularly at several performance venues and music events in the Orlando area during the early to mid-2000s.
-He also performed in shows in Chicago, Atlanta, New York, and other major US cities.
+He also performed in shows in Chicago, Atlanta, New York, and other major U.S. cities.

 Return to Saudi Arabia

-Don Legend returned to Saudi Arabia in 2005, changing his stage name to Qusai and signing with Platinum Records, based in.
+Don Legend returned to Saudi Arabia in 2005, changing his stage name to Qusai and signing with Platinum Records.
 His first album for Platinum was 2008's Don Legend the Kamelion, which sold over 20,000 copies in the Middle East and remained the number one album on the KSA Music Master charts for three consecutive weeks.
 His second album, Experimental Edutainment (2010), sold 30,000 copies and was the number one album on the Virgin top albums chart in the Persian Gulf region for four consecutive weeks.
 These sales were achieved without international distribution or online sales.

 Qusai records and performs in both Arabic and English.
-Two of his singles, "The Wedding" (2008) and "The Job" (2010) have been number-one songs on Wanasah's Top 10 list and on 103 MBC FM.
-In (May 3, 2014) he came up with a new song "Dream" feat Anas Arabi, who associated with a songwriter "Baker Sanusi", a member of the "Sony Music Entertainment".
-The video for Qusai's single, "Mother", premiered on the MBC television network to coincide with Mother's Day (March 21) in 2009.
-Qusai continues to perform throughout Europe and the Middle East.
+Two of his singles, "The Wedding" (2008) and "The Job" (2010), were number-one songs on Wanasah's Top 10 list and on 103 MBC FM.
+The video for Qusai's single "Mother" premiered on the MBC television network to coincide with Mother's Day (March 21) in 2009.
+Qusai continues to perform throughout the US, Europe, Africa, Asia, and the Middle East.

+He continued making music for almost two decades, and in 2017, he won the Esquire Man At His Best Award in the Hip Hop music category.

 Television

 In addition to his music, Qusai began working in television as well.
-He and fellow Arabic hip hop artist Fredwreck hosted Hip Hop Na (Our Hip-Hop), a hip-hop talent search contest show, for MTV Arabia in 2007.Hip Hop Na became the first Arabic hip-hop show and the flagship show for MTV Arabia.
+He and fellow Arabic hip hop artist Fredwreck hosted Hip Hop Na (Our Hip-Hop), a hip-hop talent search contest show, for MTV Arabia in 2007.
+Hip Hop Na became the first Arabic hip-hop show and the flagship show for MTV Arabia.
 In 2009, Qusai and Fredwreck began hosting Beit el Hip Hop (The House of Hip-Hop) on Wanasah TV.
-On January 14, 2011, Qusai began appearing as the co-host, with Raya Abi Rached, of Arabs Got Talent on MBC4.
-In (2011) also, he hosted his first stage show in "Dubai" with "Anas Arabi".

-He also sang with many singers like Ludacris, Akon, Karl Wolf and others.
+On January 14, 2011, Qusai began appearing as the co-host, with Raya Abi Rached, of Arabs Got Talent on MBC1.
+He has shared the stage and performed with many singers, including Ludacris, Akon, Xzibit, and others.